Siobhán Doyle, Gary Beecher and Sinéad O'Halloran

 €10 (COS concessionary members) | €5 (Students)

-Sinéad is kindly supported by the Arts Council and the Music Network Music Capital Scheme, funded by the Department of Arts, Heritage and the Gaeltacht.
+Siobhán is supported by the Arts Council and Music Network’s Music Capital Scheme, funded by The Department of Arts, Heritage and the Gaeltacht.